sercona/UVSee/README.md

 (This was from an amazon.com advertisement.
 I guess it gets the point across, LOL.)

-Now that the *kids, kats and kactus* has left the room, we can continue...
+Now that the *kids, kats and kactus* have left the room, we can continue...

 ## First Box Build